bugnano/frigame_docs/source/api_reference/fx.rst

     Options may include:

+    - :name: A string that identifies the tweening, useful for :func:`removeTween <sprite.removeTween>`
     - :duration: A string or number determining how long the tweening will run
     - :easing: A string indicating which easing function to use for the transition
     - :callback: A function to call once the tweening is complete